boryanagoncharenko/CssCoco/test.md

  **Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes)
  **Violations**:  Violations occur when values contain strings that use double quotes:
  ```
- font-family: "Arial Black";
+ font-family: "Verdana";
  ```
- **Actions**:  Find strings in values; check if they use double quotes
+ **Actions**:  Find strings in values; check if they use double quotes.

   ---
-**Description**: Font names with spaces must surrounded by double quotes
+**Description**: Font names with spaces must be surrounded by double quotes
  **Source**: [WordPress](https://make.wordpress.org/core/handbook/coding-standards/css/)
  **Violations**:  Font names appear in font or font-family declarations.
 Thus, a violation of this convention is a single-quote string that appears as a value of either of the declarations:
  ```
  font-family: 'Arial Black';
  ```
- **Actions**:  Find strings in values of declarations with properties 'font-family' or 'font'; check if they use single quotes
+ **Actions**:  Find strings in values of declarations with properties 'font-family' or 'font'; check if they use single quotes.

  ---
 **Description**: Do not use over-qualified selectors